ddhartma/Recommendations-with-IBM/README.md

     - Singuar Value Decomposition (***SVD***)
     - Funk - Singular Value Decomposition (***FunkSVD***)

         Singular Value Decomposition of a matrix describes its representation as the product of three special matrices (U-S-Vt).
 From this representation one can read off the singular values ​​of the matrix.
 Similar to the eigenvalues, these values characterize properties of the matrix.
-In case of Recommendations these properties are called ***Latent Features***.
+In case of Recommendations these properties are called ***Latent FeFactors***.
+A Latent Factor is not observed in the data directly, but we infer it based on the ratings (interactions) users give to items.
+Finding how items (like articles, movies, books, etc.) and user relate to Latent Factors is central for making predictions with SVD.

+    - The U-matrix:
+        - contains info about how users are related to particular latent factors
+        - numbers (ratings) indicate how each user "feels" about each latent factor
+        - n rows -- users
+        - k columns -- latent factors

+    - The V-transpose matrix:
+        - contains info about how latent factors are related to items (movies)
+        - the higher the value the stronger the relationship
+        - in case of movies: e.g. A.I. and WALL E are strongly related to the robot latent feature
+        - k rows -- latent factors
+        - m columns -- items

+    - Sigma matrix:
+        - k x k diagonal matrix
+        - only diagonal elements are not zero
+        - same number of rows and columns as number of latent factors
+        - values in the diagonal are always positive and sorted from largest to smallest
+        - the diagonal indicated how many latent factors we want to keep
+        - first weight is associated with the first latent factor
+        - if the the weights are larger, this is an indication that the correponding latent factor is more important to reproduce the ratings of the original user item matrix
+        - In case of movies: if a movie is strongly related to dogs, then this latent factor is more important in preticting ratings than using preferences on robots or sadness

     Interesting side-note: Singular value decompositions exist for every matrix.

     SVD - Procedure:
     - ***Sort:*** In case of collected ratings over time